-- 2 Organizations are increasingly at risk of cyber supply chain compromise, whether intentional or - 3 unintentional.
-Cyber supply chain risks include counterfeiting, unauthorized production, tampering, - 4 theft, and insertion of unexpected software and hardware.
-Managing these risks requires ensuring the - 5 integrity of the cyber supply chain and its products and services.
-This project will demonstrate how - 6 organizations can verify that the internal components and system firmware of the computing devices - 7 they acquire are genuine and have not been unexpectedly altered during manufacturing, distribution, or - 8 operational use.
+The supply chains of information and communications technologies are increasingly at risk of compromise.
+Additional risks causing supply chain disruptions include counterfeiting, unauthorized production, tampering, theft, and insertion of unexpected software and hardware.
+Managing these risks requires ensuring the integrity of the supply chain and its products and services.
+This project demonstrates how organizations can verify that the internal components and system firmware of the computing devices they acquire are genuine and have not been unexpectedly altered during manufacturing, distribution, or operational use.